tibales1/NYU-AR_VR_Captone/shots/README.md

-### This directory contains shots of the island and other core game elements to be used as reference to continue to build the game and maintain a similar look and feel
+### This directory contains shots of the island and other core game elements to be used as reference e to build the game and maintain a similar look and feel.
+### These shots are from Lightwave 3d and Unity 2019.4

 ## *Arena Hazards*
 #### Electrical